Here are 45 essential tips for Venice in Italy to make your visit to this unique and magical city a truly wonderful travel experience.

 No matter how long you spend in Venice, it’s never enough.
 There is just so much to do, see, and enjoy here.
 The city of water has a way to get under your skin, to make you really fall for it.

 So, don’t stress that you were not able to see it all and do it all while here.
-Make sure that you book a return trip to Venice so that you can continue your exploration of this most unique and beautiful city in the world.
+Instead, make sure that you book a return trip to Venice so that you can continue your exploration of this most unique and beautiful city in the world.

 A Bonus Tip for Venice, Italy

 Toilets!
 A totally essential topic for any visitor to Venice and Italy in general.
-Now, don’t fret!
+Now, if you need to spend a penny, don’t fret!
 It’s all very nicely and logically organised in Venice as long as you know where to look.
 Here is how it works:

 - Paid public toilets – dotted at crucial points with high footfall around the city.
 Here is a map for you to see where the paid public toilets are located in Venice.
 They are very clean and thoroughly sanitised throughout the day.
 Do keep euro coins on you, as you need to pay every time you use them.
-If you buy the Venezia Unica City Pass (see point 39 above), you can add a Public Toilet Service as an option to it which works slightly cheaper in comparison with paying for each separate visit.
+If you buy the Venezia Unica City Pass (see point 39 above), you can add a Public Toilet Service as an option to it.
+This works out slightly cheaper compared to paying for each separate visit.

-- Toilets in Museums/Sights – museums and sights in Venice have well-equipped and clean toilets which you can use during your visit to a museum/sight.
+- Toilets in Museums/Sights – museums and sights in Venice have well-equipped and clean toilets which you can make use of during your visit.
 Usually, you can’t just pop in from the street to use their facilities though.